mcvine/mcvine/docs/sphinx/DeveloperGuide.rst

 Deployment testing
 ------------------

-This is done by using docker: mcvine/builders/docker/ubuntu/14.04-from-packagecloud
+This is done by travis-CI.

 Creating a new scattering kernel for sample